-Submit your application after your qualifying event has taken place, for example, after you've given birth.
+Submit your application within 30 days after your gualifying event has taken place, for example, after you've given birth.

 - You can complete most of the application process ahead of time.
-This includes creating an online account, getting your documentation ready and your medical certification signed, and filling in most of the application. - You'll also need to notify your employer at least 30 days in advance if you know about the need that far ahead of time.
-If a birth came early or you developed a pregnancy complication, notify your employer(s) as soon as you are able.

-You will need separate applications for medical leave and family leave events, like if you are taking medical leave to recover from giving birth and then take family leave to bond with your baby.
-You should apply for medical leave first, then apply for family leave once your medical leave ends.
+This includes creating an online account, getting your documentation ready and your medical certification signed, and filling in most of the application. - You'll need to notify your employer at least 30 days in advance if you know about the need that far ahead of time.
+If a birth came early or you developed a pregnancy complication, notify your employer(s) as soon as you are able. - You will need separate applications for medical leave and family leave events, like if you are taking medical leave to recover from giving birth and then take family leave to bond with your baby.
+You should apply for medical leave first..
+You will be able to fill out the second application in your Paid Leave account after you have received a determination on your first application.
+If you give birth, any leave taken in the "postnatal period" (the first 6 weeks after giving birth) will be designated as medical leave unless you specify otherwise.